Video Olympics

-Video Olympics is a video game programmed by Joe Decuir for the Atari 2600.
-It is one of the nine 2600 launch titles Atari, Inc. published when that system was released in September 1977.
+Video Olympics is a sports video game programmed by Joe Decuir for the Atari 2600.
+It is one of the nine 2600 launch titles Atari, Inc. published when the 2600 system was released in September 1977.
 The cartridge is a collection of games from Atari's popular arcade Pong series.
 A similar collection in arcade machine form called Tournament Table was published by Atari in 1978.

 Video Olympics was rebranded by Sears as Pong Sports.

 Gameplay

 The games are a collection of bat-and-ball style games, including several previously released by Atari, Inc. as arcade games.
 The games use the Video Computer System's paddle controllers, and are for one to four players (three or four players requires a second set of paddles).

 Games

 Video Olympics includes 50 games and variations: